AqsaXny/CRISP-DM-Heart-Disease/README.md

 ---

-# 📦 Library yang Digunakan
+# 📦 Libraries Used

 - Pandas
 - NumPy
 - Matplotlib
 - Seaborn
-- Scikit-Learn
+- Scikit-learn
 - Joblib
 - Streamlit

 ---

-# 🎯 Kesimpulan
+# 🎯 Conclusion

-Pada proyek ini telah berhasil dibangun sistem prediksi penyakit jantung menggunakan pendekatan Machine Learning melalui tahapan data mining yang lengkap, mulai dari pemahaman data, preprocessing, eksplorasi data, pelatihan model, optimasi hyperparameter, evaluasi, hingga implementasi aplikasi web.
+This project successfully develops a heart disease prediction system using a complete machine learning pipeline, including data understanding, preprocessing, exploratory data analysis, model training, hyperparameter optimization, evaluation, and deployment.

-Dua algoritma dibandingkan, yaitu **Logistic Regression** dan **Random Forest**, dengan proses **10-Fold Cross Validation** dan **GridSearchCV** untuk memperoleh model terbaik.
-Model akhir kemudian diimplementasikan ke dalam aplikasi **Streamlit** sehingga pengguna dapat melakukan prediksi risiko penyakit jantung secara interaktif berdasarkan data pasien yang dimasukkan.
+Two machine learning algorithms, **Logistic Regression** and **Random Forest**, are compared using **10-Fold Stratified Cross Validation** and **GridSearchCV** to determine the best-performing model.
+The selected model is then deployed as an interactive **Streamlit** web application, allowing users to predict heart disease risk based on patient information efficiently and accurately.